nightscout/trio-docs/docs/EN/Getting-Started/iphone.md

 #### Battery Health

-Make sure the battery on your phone is solid.
-Your phone will become a critical health device - you want it to keep working.
+Make sure your phone's battery is functioning optimally.
+Your phone will become a critical health device, and you want it to keep working.

 * Make sure a charger and cord are in your diabetes supplies
-* Consider buying a battery pack, keep it charged and add it to your travel bag
+* Consider buying a battery pack, keep it charged, and add it to your travel bag

 !!! tip "Low Power Mode"
-    Some people have reported Open-iAPS continues working in the background (phone locked) even in [Low Power Mode](https://support.apple.com/en-us/HT205234).
-Others, have reported they still get red loops.
-You can experiment to determine if your phone/iOS/app is able to maintain green loops in low power mode.
-Otherwise, best practice is to avoid Low Power Mode.
+    Some people have reported that Open-iAPS continues working in the background (phone locked) even in [Low Power Mode](https://support.apple.com/en-us/HT205234).
+Others have reported that they still get red loops.
+You can experiment to determine if your phone/iOS/app is able to maintain green loops in low-power mode.
+Otherwise, the best practice is to avoid Low-Power Mode.

 ### Apple Watch

 Open-iAPS has a companion app for the Apple Watch.
-The companion app will show the loop status, and current insulin and carbs onboard.
-It will also let you add carbs, do a manual bolus and set a temporary target.
-The companion app only serves as a remote control for the iPhone app; connection to CGM and pump is still done through your iPhone and you will have to bring it with you.
+The companion app shows the loop status and current insulin and carbs onboard.
+It also lets you add carbs, do a manual bolus, and set a temporary target.
+However, the companion app only serves as a remote control for the iPhone app; connection to the CGM and pump is still done through your iPhone, and you will have to bring it with you.

 Apple Watch Series 3 and newer are supported.
 Newer versions of the Apple Watch have better battery life and support always-on display.